-LEADERSHIP PROGRAM FOR RISING 11TH GRADERS (Star Program)
+LEADERSHIP PROGRAM FOR RISING 11TH GRADERS (STAR Program)

-Introducing the Camp Blue Rudge Staff Training and Recreation program (STAR) program for rising 11th graders!
-STAR is similar to CIT and LIT programs; it provides participants the opportunity to develop strong leadership skills and selfconfidence in the camp setting.
+Introducing the Camp Blue Ridge Staff Training and Recreation program (STAR) program for rising 11th graders!
+STAR is similar to CIT and LIT programs; it provides participants the opportunity to develop strong leadership skills and self-confidence in the camp setting.
 These skills are not only applicable to camp but will also foster leadership in the communities to which the STARs will belong throughout life, including their school, college, neighborhood and workplace.
-Within our supportive camp setting, our STARs will participate in various hands on leadership training activities.
+Within our supportive camp setting, our STARs will participate in various hands-on leadership training activities.
 At the same time, they live with a cabin of younger campers and will be mentored by the cabin’s counselors and directors.
 They will participate in fun and challenging team building activities, as well as off/on campus trips which facilitate the development of a strong, cohesive group of STARs each session, leading to what often become lifelong friendships.

 What is star?

 - A STAR is entering their junior year of high school.
 If they have been to camp before, they are preparing to make the transition from camper to staff member.
 STARs are not typical “Campers,” nor are they “Staff”; STARs are entirely their own category.
 STARs must possess positive character and personality traits in order to be effective leaders and role models.
 Learning to be welcoming and inclusive in a diverse camp community, and learning what it means to be a leader in the context of that community will make them a STAR!

 Benefits of Being a STAR